Skip to content

 To initiate a route calculation request, the following minimum parameters are required:

-• to (String; WGS84 WGS84 decimal degrees (EPSG:4326)): Specifies the coordinates of the destination point.
+• to: A string with WGS84 decimal degrees (EPSG:4326)).
+Specifies the coordinates of the destination point.

 curl -X GET "https://api.maptrip.de/v1/route?provider=TomTom&from=50.73270%2C7.09630&to=50.94212%2C6.95781" -H "accept: application/json" -H "Authorization: Bearer <token>"